juliengan/Drone-simulation/Peaceland - questions.md

 #### 3) What mistake(s) from Peaceland can explain the failed attempt ?

-Peaceland require a real-time computation of the data retrieved.
-Besides, the amount is high (if big data framework was taken, it wasn’t Spark).
+- Peaceland require a real-time computation of the data retrieved.
+Besides, the amount is high (if big data framework was taken, it wasn’t Spark) but not enough to use batch processing and hence is not the most efficient way to process data.
+- Big data framework taken : here, Spark is the best choice, maybe the team chosed HDFS instead.

 #### 4) Peaceland has likely forgotten some technical information in the report sent by the drone.
 In the future, this information could help Peaceland make its peacewatchers much more efficient.
 Which information ?